The-Abhishek-Singh/Portfolio.Data/README.md

 # Portfolio.Data

-A list of developer portfolios for your inspiration
+A curated collection of developer portfolios to spark your inspiration ⚡

+Built something you're proud of?
+Have a portfolio that's too good to keep to yourself?
-Have you built a portfolio?
-Are you proud of it?!
-Open a [PR](./CONTRIBUTING.md) to this repo and let's showcase your work!
-Refer to the [CONTRIBUTING](./CONTRIBUTING.md) file for direction.
+Open a [PR](./CONTRIBUTING.md) and showcase your work with the world! 🌍✨ (Check out the CONTRIBUTING file for all the details.)

-This repo was inspired by [Ali Spittel's](https://twitter.com/ASpittel) tweet [<img width="597" alt="Portfolio" src="">]()
+This repo was sparked by [Ali Spittel's](https://twitter.com/ASpittel) tweet that got us thinking — What if there was one place to discover awesome portfolios, get inspired, and share your own?

-Hopefully this repo can serve as a source of inspiration for your portfolio!
+Whether you're just starting out or leveling up your personal brand, we hope Portfolio.Data becomes your go-to inspiration hub. 💡🚀

+[<img width="597" alt="Portfolio" src="">]()

 ## Current Portfolio Count: 902